EiffelFly/summerbud/_data/thoughts/why-is-the-documentation-of-tech-products-so-hard-to-use.md

 - How to gather context together for a better search experience that does not rely on exterior search solutions and bring up inter-connectivity of every context along the way?
 - How to experiment with a new structure that may benefit user experience and iterate it over time, or even let users choose it freely?

-I want to progressly toggle these issues.
+I want to progressly tackle these issues.
 If you are interested in or come up with something interesting about this topic, I'd like to hear about it.
 I would answer any email (summerbud.chiu@gmail.com) about this topic, you could also find me on twitter (https://twitter.com/EiffelFly).

 ## Thanks